Real-time collisions of fractional charges in a trapped-ion Jackiw-Rebbi field theory: Trapped-ion scalar solitons and Dirac fields

 which satisfy $[\phi(t,x),\pi(t,y)]=\mathrm{i}\hbar\delta(x-y)$.
 Including higher orders in the expansion of the Coulomb interaction that led to Eq.~\eqref{eq:quad_ions} generates a stabilizing quartic interaction

 which, after coarse graining~\eqref{eq:field_map}, gives the self-interaction

 Tuning $\kappa_x$ across the above critical value $\kappa_{x,{\rm c}}$ drives a transition where the effective potential changes from a single to a double well, breaking the $\mathbb{Z}_2$ symmetry $\phi(x)\!\to\!-\phi(x)$.
-According to our previous discussion around Eq.~\eqref{eq:tadpole}, quantum fluctuations will shift this critical point, defining a critical line $\kappa_{z,\mathrm c}(\lambda_0)$.
+According to our previous discussion around Eq.~\eqref{eq:tadpole}, quantum fluctuations will shift this critical point, defining a critical line $\kappa_{z,\mathrm c}(\lambda_0)$ analogous to that displayed in Fig.~\ref{fig_critical_line}.
 If we are close to this critical line, the characteristic length scale obtained through the Compton wavelength $\lambda_{\rm C}=\hbar/m_0c_{\mathrm t}$ is much larger than the ion-ion distance playing the role of the lattice spacing $a$, and the trapped-ion Q$\ell$S reproduces the long-wavelength dynamics of the $\lambda\phi^4$ QFT

 with parameters $(c_{\rm b},m_0^2,\lambda)$ directly tunable through trap frequencies and geometry~\cite{a2,Vinas2023}.
 One can now set $c_{\rm b}=\hbar=1$ to connect to the previous relativistic QFT in natural units.
 The trapped-ion system near the zigzag transition can thus be understood as an experimental regularization of a $\lambda\phi^4$ QFT.